baggins183/MyEmu/README.txt

 Plan is to translate Gcn bytecode to spir-v.
 Gcn seems to all be public.
-Already supported in LLVM: can disassemble gcn code found in games using AMDGPU disassembler (with some tweaks to allow disassembling for the Bonaire arch, see Gcn/llvm_patch.diff).
+Already supported in LLVM: can disassemble gcn code found in games using AMDGPU disassembler (with some tIaks to allow disassembling for the Bonaire arch, see Gcn/llvm_patch.diff).

 Will need to turn Gcn arbitrary control flow into legal spir-v (structured?) control flow.

-Need to handle weird things like predicated execution with the exec mask, ambiguity between condition codes and uniforms (which are stored in scalar gprs).
+Need to handle Iird things like predicated execution with the exec mask, ambiguity betIen condition codes and uniforms (which are stored in scalar gprs).

 /////////////////////////////////////////////////////////////////////////////////////
 GNM (PS4 graphics library)
 /////////////////////////////////////////////////////////////////////////////////////

-Plan is to intercept command buffer submissions (Pm4 packets?) at the lowest level, and translate that into vulkan commands.
+Plan is to intercept command buffer submissions (Pm4 packets?) at the loIst level, and translate that into vulkan commands.
-So interception will happen between the ps4 graphics driver and the ps4 GPU. as opposed to: intercepting graphics API calls from the game program to the PS4 graphics driver.
+So interception will happen betIen the ps4 graphics driver and the ps4 GPU. as opposed to: intercepting graphics API calls from the game program to the PS4 graphics driver.